-The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors, including the Company's internal controls, the quality of its financial reporting, and the independence and performance of the Company's independent public accountants.
+The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors, including the Company's internal controls, the quality of its financial reporting, and the independence and performance of the Company's independent registered public accounting firm.
 The Board of Directors has adopted a written charter for the Audit Committee, a copy of which was attached as Appendix A to the proxy statement for the Company's 2002 Annual Meeting of Stockholders.

 Management has the primary responsibility for the Company's financial statements and the overall reporting process, including the Company's system of internal controls.
-The independent accountants audit the annual financial statements prepared by management, express an opinion as to whether those financial statements fairly present the consolidated financial position, results of operations and cash flows of the Company and its subsidiaries in conformity with generally accepted accounting principles, and discuss with us any issues they believe should be raised with us.
+The Company's independent registered public accounting firm audits the annual financial statements prepared by management, expresses an opinion as to whether those financial statements fairly present the consolidated financial position, results of operations and cash flows of the Company and its subsidiaries in conformity with U.S. generally accepted accounting principles, and discusses with us any issues they believe should be raised with us.

-The Audit Committee reviewed the Company's unaudited financial statements for each calendar quarter of 2003 as well as the Company's audited financial statements for the 2003 fiscal year and reviewed and discussed the financial statements with management and Ernst & Young LLP ("E&Y"), the Company's independent accountants.
-Management has represented to us that the financial statements were prepared in accordance with generally accepted accounting principles.
+The Audit Committee reviewed the Company's unaudited financial statements for each calendar quarter of 2004 as well as the Company's audited financial statements for the 2004 fiscal year and reviewed and discussed the financial statements with management and Ernst & Young LLP ("E&Y"), the Company's independent registered public accounting firm.
+Management has represented to us that the financial statements were prepared in accordance with U.S. generally accepted accounting principles.